-All patients who will retain some or all of their natural teeth should have custom fluoride travs made before oral cancer treatment.
+All patients who will retain some or all of their natural teeth should have custom fluoride trays made before oral cancer treatment.
 These travs serve as reservoirs for a neutral formulation of 1.1% sodium fluoride or 0.4% stannous fluoride gels, depending on the composition of the patient's dental restorations [74].
 These trays should be worn about 10 minutes daily, and patients should refrain from eating or drinking for 30 minutes after the fluoride treatment.
 Patients who do not want to use trays may brush the gels onto their teeth.
-Patients should also brush their teeth twice daily using 1.1% fluoride toothpaste [75].
+Patients should brush their teeth after eating using a soft toothbrush and fluoride toothpaste [75].
 This regimen should be a lifelong commitment for these patients in an attempt to minimize the risk of dental caries in a postsurgical oral environment that poses a high risk of dental caries.